qgustavor/srt-parser/test-file/README.md

 # `test-file/`

-This folder contain some `.srt` for testing purpose.
+This folder contain some `.srt` files for testing purposes.